pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/security_policies.md

 	      tier: rest-api-agent
 	  policyTypes:
 	  - Ingress

+* 1.0: Prerequisite - set `kubectl` context to `on-prem-1` and make sure that your default namespace is set to your student ID.

+		kubectl config use-context on-prem-1
+		kubectl config get-contexts

+> Note: if you notice that the `Namespace` column contains wrong or none Namespace please update it using folloowing command

+		kubectl config set-context on-prem-1 --namespace studentXX ## where XX is your student ID.

 * 1.1: Execute the following command on Kubernetes master node to apply this Network Policy on your REST API Agent -